10 Examples of How Big Data in Logistics Can Transform The Supply Chain

 - Social media data

-In any case, it looks like the future is bright for logistics companies that are willing to take advantage of big data.
-In this article, we’re going to examine big data examples in logistics and some benefits to fuel your imagination and get you thinking outside of the box.
+The future is bright for logistics companies that are willing to take advantage of big data.
+In this article, we’re going to examine examples and benefits of big data in logistics industry to fuel your imagination and get you thinking outside of the box.

 The last mile of a supply chain is notoriously inefficient, costing up to 28% of the overall delivery cost of a package.
 There are many obstacles that lead to this, including:

 - It can be challenging for large delivery trucks to park near their destination in urban areas.
-Drivers often have to park quite a while away, and then walk the package to its final address.
-Then, they may have to go up many flights of stairs or wait for an elevator in a high rise building.
+Drivers often have to park far away and then walk the package to its final address.
+Then, they may have to go up many flights of stairs or wait for an elevator in a high-rise building.

 - Some items must be signed for, and if a customer isn’t home, the item can’t be delivered.